-Some state examiners have asserted in the examination process that only ana complete mailing address sufficient to direct the delivery of United States Mail to the owner and only a complete mailing address is sufficient to establish the state with first priority.
+Some state examiners have asserted in the examination process that only an address sufficient to direct the delivery of United States Mail to the owner and only a complete mailing address is sufficient to establish the state with first priority.
 But in establishing the first priority rule, the Court in Texas v.
-New Jersey, 379 U.S. 674 (19631965), merely assigns it to the state of the creditor's (owner's) "last known address" as shown on the books and records of the debtor (holder).
-It appears that the Court was looking for a simple, easy-to-apply rule of first priority and intended it to be the state in which the creditorowner resided as evidenced by his last known address on the records of the holder.
-If I am the ereditorowner and all the holder's records reveal is that my address wasis in Nashville, Tennessee, or maybe only somewhere in Tennessee, or merely showed that the postal service zip code of my address was a number which uniquely identifies a mailing address located in Nashville Tennessee, then the inquiry into what was my state of residence is ended-it is Tennessee.
+New Jersey, 379 U.S. 674 (1963), merely assigns it to the state of the creditor's (owner's) "last known address" as shown on the books and records of the debtor (holder).
+It appears that the Court was looking for a simple, easy to apply rule of first priority and intended it to be the state in which the creditor resided as evidenced by his last known address on the records of the holder.
+If I am the creditor and all the holder's records reveal is that my address was in Nashville, Tennessee, or maybe only somewhere in Tennessee, or merely showed that the postal service zip code of my address was a number which uniquely identifies a mailing address located in Nashville Tennessee, then the inquiry into what was my state of residence is ended-it is Tennessee.
 A house number and street name may be required to deliver mail to me, but that additional information adds nothing to an inquiry undertaken to determine the state of my residence.
 Indicating that this is the correct interpretation of what the Court intended is how the Court phrases the question of what is to be done with property "owned by persons. . .as to whom there is no record of any address at all?"
-From that the language "any address at all" we can easily reach the conclusion that if the holder hadhas some record of the owner's address that wasis sufficient to identify the state of the owner's residence, that state would beis the first priority state entitled to receive and hold the property for the owner without regard for whether that much of this owner's address was of itself sufficient to direct the delivery of United States Mail to the owner.
+From that language we can easily reach the conclusion that if the holder had some record of the owner's address that was sufficient to identify the state of the owner's residence, that state would be the first priority state entitled to receive and hold the property for the owner without regard for whether that much of this owner's address was of itself sufficient to direct the delivery of United States Mail to the owner.
 Of like import is the language used by the Court in Delaware v.
 New York, supra, "if the primary rule fails because the debtor's records disclose no address for a creditor" the secondary rule applies.
 There the Court also said that "the primary rule permits the escheating state to protect the interest of a creditor last known to have resided there."
-You can know from the records the state of residence of the owner, even if what you know of the address is not sufficient for delivery of mail to the owner.

 The last sentence of this definition reenacts provisions found in Section 3(a) of the 1966 version of the Uniform Unclaimed Property Act and Section 7(b) of the 1981 version of the Uniform Act that remain in effect in a substantial number of states.
 It is appropriate to rely on the last known address of the insured or annuitant where the address of a beneficiary is unknown because the insured or annuitant qualifies as "owner," i.e., "a person who has a legal or equitable interest in property" regardless of whether the insured or annuitant is entitled to policy or contract proceeds.
-Prior to and during the February 2015 Drafting Committee Meeting, the reenactment of provisions found in the 1981 Uniform Act had-beenwas recommended to the Drafting Committee by representatives of unclaimed property administrators and by certain insurance industry representatives.
+Prior to and during the February 2015 Drafting Committee Meeting, the reenactment of provisions found in the 1981 Uniform Act had been recommended to the Drafting Committee by representatives of unclaimed property administrators and by certain insurance industry representatives.